arun5493/telegram_app_dropbox_availability/README.md

 An alert is sounded whenever an image is posted in the telegram group.
 Want to check the latest "NA" message from the group?
 Just look at the output of the script

-There are two alerts whenever an:
+There are two alerts whenever an image is posted or if the incoming message has the keyword "available":
 1. A beep sound using beepify
 2. Windows 10 toast notification